wharfkit/website/src/lib/docs/AccountKit/RemovePermissionMethod.md

 ---
 title: RemovePermission (Method)
-description: Delete a custom permission level from an account.
+description: Used to generate an action to delete a custom permission from an Antelope account.
 category: AccountKit
 published: true
 order: 13